-Not everyone can make it along to one of our monthly supermarket tours in Melbourne.
-So, we are hoping that you might be one of the people who can be skilled up to pass on the message to your own group of friends, colleagues or interested individuals.
+We previously have run supermarket tours in Melbourne, and out of these have developed this resource.
+We are hoping that you might be one of the people who can be skilled up to pass on the message to your own group of friends, colleagues or interested individuals.